STL-FelipeGomes/trabalhodemath/README.md

 # Logic calculator

-- During the first semester of ADS, one of the tasks of the Computational Mathematics discipline would be to generate 6 random numbers from 1 to 60, simulating a draw.
+- During the first semester of Analysis and systems development, one of the tasks of the Computational Mathematics discipline would be to generate 6 random numbers from 1 to 60, simulating a draw.

 Website link: https://paulacynthia.github.io/trabalhodemath